Abundance for varieties with many differential forms: Nonvanishing

 When $K_X$ is hermitian semipositive, the conclusion is much stronger.

 \begin{cor} Assume the existence of good models for klt pairs in dimensions at most $n-1$.
 Let $X$ be a projective terminal variety of dimension $n$.
-Assume that there is a positive integer $m$ and a desingularization $\pi\colon Y \to X$ such that $\pi^*\mathcal O_X(\ell K_X)$ has a singular metric $h$ with semipositive curvature current and vanishing Lelong number.
+Assume that there is a positive integer $m$ and a desingularisation $\pi\colon Y \to X$ such that $\pi^*\mathcal O_X(\ell K_X)$ has a singular metric $h$ with semipositive curvature current and vanishing Lelong numbers.
 If the numerical polynomial

 is not identically zero, then $K_X$ is semiample.
 In particular, the result holds when $K_X$ is hermitian semipositive. \end{cor}